 Step 3 – Rename sheet to your liking

-*For details on how to complete steps 1 – 3 please have a look at my free covered Vertical Spread spreadsheet here or simply google it.
+*For details on how to complete steps 1 – 3 please have a look at my free Covered Call Spread spreadsheet here.

 Step 4 – Enter Options Contract Details